Team-CamCount/CamCount-Fake-Data-Generator/README.md

 # CamCount-Test-Data-Generator

-The test data generator, which is used to ensure/prove that the iOS app can read and display data in real-time.
+This is the test data generator for the CamCount project.
+This program is used to ensure/prove that the iOS app can read and display data in real-time.
 It is also a way to update information in the database.

 **The test data generator was built using Google Colab.
 The link to the program is below.**